 - At Google I/O, Sundar Pichai to talk Assistant, Android Q amid scandals (CNET)

-There are a few Android Q features that focus primarily on security.
+There are a few Android 10 features that focus primarily on security.
 The first feature is called Scoped Storage.
-In order to give users more control over their files, as well as limit file clutter, Android Q changes how all apps access files found within external storage.
-To make this more secure, all apps on Android Q are given a sandboxed view into the external storage space.
+In order to give users more control over their files, as well as limit file clutter, Android 10 changes how all apps access files found within external storage.
+To make this more secure, all apps on Android 10 are given a sandboxed view into the external storage space.

-Android Q also gives users more control over when apps are able to access device location information (Figure D).
+Android 10 also gives users more control over when apps are able to access device location information (Figure E).

-Users will be able to configure if an app has access to location information either while in use (foreground only) or all the time (foreground and background).
+Users are now able to configure if an app has access to location information either while in use (foreground only) or all the time (foreground and background).
 In other words, if you opt for foreground only, when an app isn't in use, it won't have access to location information.

-Interruptions will become fewer with Android Q, thanks to new restrictions to background activity starts.
+Interruptions have become fewer with Android 10, thanks to new restrictions to background activity starts.
 By restricting when an app can start activities, it will not only minimize interruptions for users, it will also allow users to control what's shown on the device display.

-One new addition that should go a long way for device security is that Android Q will now transmit randomized MAC addresses by default.
+One new addition that should go a long way for device security is that Android 10 now transmits randomized MAC addresses by default.
 Along those same lines, an app must have READ_PRIVILEGED_PHONE_STATE privileged permissions in order to access a device's non-resettable identifiers (such as IMEI and serial number).

 In order to protect user privacy, manual configuration of the Wi-Fi networks list will be restricted to system apps and device policy controllers.
 If an app doesn't fall into one of those two categories, configuration of Wi-Fi networks will not be allowed.